The 4R framework - 3 libraries to use in your React app

 Redux is the React ecosystem’s de facto state management library.
 As your react application increases complexity, you will invariably find it more and more difficult to share state data and handlers between different components.

-Redux is a flux implementation that allows components to connect and access a store that holds the whole state tree of your application.
+that holds the whole state tree of your application.
 You can think of the Redux store as your local, in browser database, that provides a Single Source of Truth for your whole app.

-If you can think of Redux as the handler for your app’s ‘database’, you can think of Reselect as SQL Views.
+.
 Reselect is a selector library for redux that allows you to define how you want to compute or derive data from your redux store, optimizing how the data is fetched and preventing unnecessary computations.

 (Note that while I put Relay and Redux at the same spot (4), they are NOT mutually exclusive.
 In fact, due to Relay not having a dedicated local store/schema, you may find it necessary to use Redux still)